MDHetrick/Election_Analysis/README.md

 ```
 If more data is gathered (such as city), this variable can be added to look at the regional data in a more granular way.

 The script can be modified to give us the county with the lowest turnout as well.
-We can acces the county_votes dictionary and pull out the lowest turnout.
+We can access the county_votes dictionary and pull out the lowest turnout.
 The winner could also be determined this way, if we change min to max in both places in the middle line.

 ```
     losing_county_summary = (